 Purim, observed the 14th and 15th of Adar (c.
-March 1), may be eliminated from consideration even though it is only one month before Passover as the Jews did not go up to Jerusalem to celebrate that festival.
-The worldwide observance of Purim consisted solely of reading the Book of Esther in the synagogues on those days and making them "days of feasting and joy and of sending portions [food] one to another and gifts to the poor".
-Indeed, as Edward Robinson noted, "the multitude" of John 5:13 would seem to contextually require that one of the three great feasts is intended.

-Lastly, the controversy between the Pharisees and Jesus' disciples over their plucking ears of grain as they walked through the fields on the Sabbath recorded in Matthew 12:1-8, Mark 2:23-28 and Luke 6:1-5 is seen by nearly all to chronologically follow John 5.
-In these passages, Jesus and the disciples are probably on the way back to Galilee from Jerusalem having left for the reason given at John 5:16 and 18 (Mark 3:7 recording that they then withdrew to the Sea of Galilee).
+March 1), may be eliminated from consideration even though it is only one month before Passover, as the Jews did not go up to Jerusalem to celebrate that festival.
+The worldwide observance of Purim consisted solely of reading the Book of Esther in the synagogues on those days and making them "days of feasting and joy and of sending portions [food] one to another and gifts to the poor."2 Indeed, as Edward Robinson noted,3 "the multitude" of John 5:13 would seem to contextually require that one of the three great feasts is intended.
+Lastly, the controversy between the Pharisees and Jesus' disciples over their plucking ears of grain as they walked through the fields on the Sabbath (Mat.
+12:1-8; Mark 2:23-28; Luke 6:1-5) is seen by nearly all to chronologically follow John 5.
+In these passages, Jesus and the disciples are probably on the way back to Galilee from Jerusalem having left for the reason given at John 5:16 and 18 (they then withdrew to the Sea of Galilee, Mark 3:7).
 The point is that the plucking of the ears of grain indicates a time shortly after the Passover yet before Pentecost.
 This exactly ties in with the visit of the Lord to Jerusalem and verifies our identification.

 Since the first chapter of John's gospel records that Christ Jesus was baptized shortly before the first of the four Passovers in that same gospel (2:13) and as it seems best to conclude that His ministry ended at the 4th, the duration of our Lord's ministry must have been about three and a half years in length.
 Most conservative scholars have also so concluded.
 Having just shown His public ministry began in AD 27 (p.
-219), we now go forward these 31⁄2 years and establish that He was crucified on Passover day in the year AD 30.
+219), we now go forward these 31/2 years and establish that He was crucified on Passover day in the year AD 30.
 Christ died near 3:00 P.M.
-Thursday the 14^{th} of Nisan (Heb. = Abib = an ear of ripe grain) by Jewish reckoning (April 4th Gregorian; a Friday crucifixion would violate four Scriptures: Mat.
-12:40, 27:63; Mark 8:31 and Luke 24:21).
-Further reasons for accepting this date will be forthcoming.
+Thursday the 14^{th} of Nisan (Heb. = Abib = an ear of ripe grain: April 4th Gregorian).
+Thursday is the proven day of the Cross by Luke 24:1 (a Sunday), 24:13 (the same day), compared to 24:21 (today is the third day since!).
+A Friday crucifixion is thus impossible and would also violate Matthew 12:40, 27:63; and Mark 8:31.

-Christ Jesus was triumphantly resurrected from the grave three days and three nights later4 (Mat.
-12:40) near, but before, sunrise (Mat.
+Christ Jesus was triumphantly resurrected from the grave 3 days and 3 nights later4 (Mat.
+12:40) near but before sunrise (Mat.
 28:1-4, cp.
-John 20:1) Sunday the 17th of Nisan (Jewish reckoning = April 7th Gregorian).
+John 20:1) on Sunday Nisan 17 (April 7th Gregorian - see p.
+275a: the "high day" 2nd Sabbath, Joh.
+19:31).

-9. THE CRUCIFIXION YEAR AND DANIEL'S 483-YEAR PROPHECY
+8. THE CRUCIFIXION YEAR AND DANIEL'S 483-YEAR PROPHECY